For your Home

 Because bed bugs feed on the blood of humans and animals, they like to be, as a beloved mermaid once said, “where the people are.”
 Bed bugs prefer temperatures around 70-80℉, and it is in this temperature range that they are able to most successfully (and quickly) reproduce and progress through growth stages.
 Both extreme heat and cold can be used to kill bed bugs, but the temperatures must be intense to have an effect.

 Cold temperatures can kill bed bugs if they are severe and prolonged enough.
 If bed bugs are exposed to temperatures at or below 0℉ for a period of approximately four days, they will die.
-According to an article from the Yale University School of Public Health, female adult bed bugs are even hardier than the rest.
+Female adult bed bugs are even hardier than the rest.
 Female adult bed bugs have a supercooling point, the temperature at which the bug will freeze, of around -20℃ or -4℉.
 Though bed bugs can survive at low temperatures, the article also states that development may be halted at temperatures below 50℉, meaning bed bugs may remain in nymphal stages until the environment is warmer.

 Bed bugs spend their time indoors if they can help it.
 Therefore, outdoor temperatures may not always have a significant impact on them.
 If they are exposed to cold temperatures, they will go dormant to conserve energy.